News

 Currently, the regulation permits you to switch the speed limiter off.
 The ISA will, however, be enabled when you switch your car on again, so it can’t be permanently disabled.

 Those chasing the thrill of higher top speeds, or looking for better fuel economy may look at modifying their cars by getting the speed limiter removed.
-However, if you try to exceed your car’s top speed, it can be dangerous and illegal if you cross the legal UK speed limits.
+However, if you try to exceed your car’s top speed, it can be dangerous and illegal if you cross the legal speed limits.
+Also, if you're driving a leased car, you may want to check with the lease provider first what their policy is to modify the car.
 Related: What is a speed awareness course and what to expect

 Road traffic accident reduction